Sous Vide Chicken Breast (Citrus Glazed)

 - For appetizers cut chicken into bite size pieces and serve with toothpicks.

-- Make Ahead: The chicken can stay in the sous vide bath for up to 4 hours without overcooking.
-It will be cooked after 1 1/2 hours.
-You can also plunge the sealed bag with the chicken into an ice bath to cool it down, then keep it in the fridge for a couple of days.
+- Storing: You can also plunge the sealed bag with the chicken into an ice bath to cool it down, then keep it in the fridge for up to 2 days.
 Finish the dish and sauce before serving.

 I am in the middle of making this for dinner.
 I “read” the recipe for the sauce.
 Twice.
 I STILL saw the word “Ginger”, while missing the word “Garlic”.
 Don’t know where my head is today.
 As a result, the doubled sauce received a good dosage of fresh ginger paste, but also the same amount of garlic.
 We haven’t eaten dinner yet, but I will say that I cannot stop tasting this sauce.
 It is SO GOOD!!
 I cannot imagine it being nearly as good without the ginger, but I may have to try it the right way next time, just so I can be true to the actual recipe 🙂